 A horticulture education has to include a hands-on component, right?
-As part of the program you'll have full access to the on-campus greenhouse that is exclusively for Horticultural students.
-You'll also also be able to work in the 100-acre ‘living lab' that is the Fanshawe campus, including the A.M.
+As part of the program you’ll have full access to the on-campus greenhouse designed exclusively for Horticultural students.
+You’ll also be able to work in the 100-acre ‘living lab’ that is the Fanshawe campus, including the A.M.
 Cuddy Garden near Strathroy.
-That means 80% of the time you'll be out of the classroom, getting your hands dirty.
+That means 80 per cent of the time you’ll be out of the classroom, getting your hands dirty.
 Not bad, eh?

 When you graduate, you’ll find exciting job opportunities with design-build firms, nurseries and greenhouses, golf courses, garden centres, landscapers as well as parks and botanical gardens.